 Student ID cards are \$5.00 for new students.
-See the Student Services Coordinator at the front desk for any questions.
+See the front desk for any questions.

 Is there a prayer room?

 Yes, there is a prayer room available to use before school, during breaks and after school.
 Please inquire with the front desk for more details.